huang-pan/modern-data-stack-2023/Azure_Data-ML_Engineer,_MLOps,_Kubernetes,_Terraform,_Streamlit.md

 	- enhanced autoscaling: primarily for streaming data
 - CI / CD with Databricks
 	- Azure Devops solution: standard git -> dev -> test -> prod pipelines
+- Also see Apache Iceberg: https://www.linkedin.com/posts/sesha-reddy-pattem-543aa311b_apacheiceberg-datamanagementbrilliance-metadatamastery-activity-7100064046502027266-FsDs/
+	- Metadata: Metadata in Iceberg comes in three forms — Metadata Files, Manifest Lists, and Manifest Files.
+Metadata Files store the high-level information about the dataset.
+Manifest Lists index all the manifest files and keep track of their changes.
+Manifest Files maintain the actual data files' metadata, enhancing query performance by pruning unnecessary files.
+	- 📜 Schema Evolution: Evolving your data schema while keeping your workflow uninterrupted is a breeze with Iceberg.
+As data structures transform over time, Iceberg's schema evolution supports adding, removing, or modifying columns without breaking downstream applications.
+	- 📈 Incremental Read: With Iceberg, reading only the necessary data becomes a reality.
+Incremental Reads enable you to fetch only the modified data, improving query efficiency and minimizing resource utilization.
+	- 🔄- Change Data Capture: Iceberg’s Change Data Capture (CDC) capability empowers you to capture and replicate only the data that changes, facilitating real-time analytics and synchronization across various systems.
+	- 🐄 Copy-On-Write (COW), &, Merge-On-Read (MOR): Iceberg offers two storage strategies.
+COW creates a new snapshot for each write operation, ensuring immutability.
+MOR, on the other hand, merges new data into existing files during query time, balancing performance and query cost.
+	- 🌳 Hidden Partitions: Iceberg introduces hidden partitions, enabling data versioning and management without changing existing data structures.
+Coupled with branching, this feature facilitates parallel development and experimentation.
+	- 🏷️ Tags and Branching: Tags are snapshots of your data, capturing a consistent view at a specific point in time.
+Alongside branching, this feature aids in managing different development stages and versions of your dataset.
+	- 🚀 Migration Made: Transitioning to Iceberg is seamless due to its compatibility with existing data formats.
+You can incrementally migrate your data and enjoy Iceberg's advanced capabilities without major disruptions.
+	- ⏳ Time Travel: Iceberg lets you travel through time!
+With its time-travel feature, you can access historical versions of your data, empowering forensic analysis, auditing, and debugging.
+	- 📆 Snapshot Maintenance: Iceberg’s snapshot expiration feature ensures that old data versions are pruned over time, optimizing storage usage while maintaining historical integrity.

 Azure Data Engineer